 GiLE Journal of Skills Development (GJSD), established in 2020, is an open-access international scientific journal on soft skills development for the Digital Age in the 21st Century, published by the GiLE Foundation.
 We like to explore innovative research dissemination media formats and styles.

 Aims & Scope

-This open-access journal is focussed on the education and training sector.
+This open-access journal is focussed on primary and secondary research within the education and training sector.
 It publishes research on 21st Century skills and it emphasises the need for substantial training in this regard across the entire education system and at all levels.
 Examples of 21st Century skills include interpersonal skills, soft skills, digital skills, media literacy skills and other transferrable skills.
 This includes, but is not limited to, adaptability and change management, emotional intelligence, empathy, innovation and creativity skills, complex problem-solving skills, communication skills, stress and anxiety management, leadership skills and effective decision making.

 The future workplace will be dominated by automation, artificial intelligence and machine learning, and it has become abundantly clear that 21st Century skills will play a far greater role in all future jobs.
 The education and training sector has the collective responsibility to nurture relevant skills and to ensure that learning environments remain fit-for-purpose for the digital age.